mmacneil/fullstack-jobs/README.md

 The `AuthServer` is configured to run at *https://localhost:8787* while the `GraphQL API` is set to *https://localhost:5025*.

-If you need to change these locations for your environment there are several spots in the solution you'll must update.
+If you need to change these locations for your environment there are several spots in the solution you must update.

-Angular SPA
+*Angular*

 - The `RESOURCE_BASE_URI` and `AUTH_BASE_URI` values in [configuration service](https://github.com/mmacneil/fullstack-jobs/blob/master/s`rc/Frontend/Spa/src/app/core/services/config.service.ts).